ekureina/libsolarus-mudora/README.md

-libsolarus-zelda
+libsolarus-Mudora
 ------------

-A Solarus Lua Library for common zelda-based game entities and other things.
+A Solarus Lua Library for common Zelda-based game entities and other things.
+It is the bridge between the language of the engine and the language of game design.

 -----------------
 Table of Contents